organicmaps/organicmaps/tools/python/maps_generator/README.md

   --order ORDER         Mwm generation order.
 ```

-If you are not from the OrganicMaps team, then you do not need the option --production when generating maps.
+If you are not from the Organic Maps team, then you do not need the option --production when generating maps.

 It is recommended to have 1TB of hard disk space with 256+GB of RAM to generate the entire planet.
 Expect the job to take about 40 hours.